-Under the leadership of Dale and his team, Cirrus has been the largest producer of piston aircraft since 2013, delivering over 6,800 SR-series aircraft in 18 years of production.
-Today the SR22 remains the world’s best-selling GA airplane for the 15th year running.
+Under the leadership of Dale and his team, Cirrus has been the largest producer of piston aircraft since 2013, delivering over 7,000 SR-series aircraft in 19 years of production.
+Today the SR22 remains the world’s best-selling GA airplane for the 16th year running.
 In 2016, Dale’s team completed the certification process for the first single-engine personal jet: the Vision SF50.
 With close to 600 orders from around the world, Cirrus is changing personal transportation once again.
 Dale has helped the company continue to expand beyond their Duluth, MN and Grand Forks, ND facilities, opening a new customer delivery center in Knoxville, TN.

 Passionate about expanding all forms of aviation learning, Dale has served on several boards and programs throughout his career, including EAA’s Young Eagles Program–Gathering of Eagles, the Red Tail Project, the founding board of the Scott D. Anderson Leadership Foundation, and NASA’s Aeronautics Research & Technology Roundtable, Chairing its GA subcommittee.
 He is currently the founding Chairman of the STEM organization AirSpace Minnesota.
-Dale holds Bachelor of Science degrees in Economics and Business Administration from the University of Wisconsin-Stevens Point and has been flying since the age of 15, accumulating about 6,000 hours of flight time in his career.
+Dale holds Bachelor of Science degrees in Economics and Business Administration from the University of Wisconsin-Stevens Point and has been flying since the age of 15, accumulating more than 6,000 hours of flight time in his career.